In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Change the following and keep the default values to the remaining options:

-Scroll down to bottom and click Create task.
+Scroll down to the bottom and click Create task.

-The migration task getting created.
+The migration task gets created.
 Wait until it shows Running.

 Once the creation is completed, you can able to see the Status of the task with Load compile, replication ongoing.

-Click the Table statistics, you can see the Load state is like Table completed.
+Click the Table statistics, you can see the Load state is like the Table completed.

 So the Database migration process is successfully done.

-For check the migration, login to the target database and run the following command to see the contents is migrate to this database from source.
+To check, the migration, log in to the target database and run the following command to see if the contents are migrated to this database from the source.

-You can see the table is created and the contents also stored in the target database.
+You can see the table is created and the contents are also stored in the target database.

 Check the Replication